The Vancouver We Want: The City We Need

 In December 2018, VCPC convened a Summit on “A City for All.”
 The goal was to improve Vancouver’s Resiliency by building our social capacity to respond to shocks and stresses.
 The Summit brought together over 225 participants in 19 Roundtables on topics under the broad themes of Belonging, Equity, Design, Intersectionality, Reconciliation and Resiliency.
 The resulting workbook chronicled the key findings and recommendations and included information on how to find out more information about the initiatives presented.

-Shaping the City 2020 will take the next step to designing and shaping ‘A City for All.’
+The 2020 Summit will take the next step to designing and shaping ‘A City for All.’

 2020 Summit: The Vancouver We Want: The City We Need

 On the evening of November 12, 2019 VCPC hosted a Co-design Workshop at The City of Vancouver’s CityLab space.
 The purpose of the workshop was to work with representatives of other city advisory groups and community partners to help design VCPC’s May 2020 Summit which will focus broadly on Places, Spaces and Connections.
 There was also a desire to consider how the VCPC Summit might contribute to the City of Vancouver’s City-wide Planning process.